Mission. The Maritime Administration (MARAD), an agency of the Department

 Massachusetts Maritime Academy

-Founded in 1891, the Massachusetts Maritime Academy is a four-year, accredited,
+Founded in 1891, the Massachusetts Maritime Academy has evolved into

 program offering a dual major in marine engineering and marine transportation

 also is available.
 The Academy also offers six academic concentrations: